attractivechaos/k8/README.md

 we even do not have a JS shell matching the usability of C, let alone high-level programming languages such as Perl and Python.

 K8 aims to provide C-like file I/O APIs.
-It adds a `File` object for low-level file access and a `iStream` object that works in a similar way to Java's [BufferedReader][10], wrapping any read-only stream.
-K8 also implements flexible byte arrays.
-This is partly to resolve my concern about the lack of mutable strings in Javascript.
+It adds a `File` object for buffered file reading and a `Bytes` object for flexible binary storage.

 ####3.
 How to compile K8?
 Are there compiled binaries?